simonleandergrimm/simonleandergrimm.github.io/content/posts/fermi_instructions.md

 ### Why should you play this

-**Apart from being fun**, Fermi Poker improves two skills.
+**Apart from being fun**, Fermi Poker improves two skills:

-First, it forces one to quickly juggle and combine order of magnitude estimates.
-This could be useful in quickly evaluating numeric claims by others.
+ 1. It forces one to quickly juggle and combine order of magnitude estimates.
+This is useful in quickly evaluating numeric claims by others.

-Second, one learns to update one's belief in an initial estimate.
+ 2. You also learn to quickly update your beliefs in the light of new evidence.

-Finally, you learn a lot of **fun facts**.
+Finally, you learn a lot of fun facts about the world!